 Steven Mayer focuses his practice on constitutional litigation and representing public entities.
-He is a Certified Specialist in Appellate Law certified by the State Bar of California Board of Legal Specialization.

-In 1974, Mr. Mayer served as Staff Attorney at the United States Court of Appeals for the Ninth Circuit.
+In 1974, Steve served as Staff Attorney at the United States Court of Appeals for the Ninth Circuit.
 In 1975, he became the Assistant Supervising Staff Attorney, a position he held until he joined Howard Rice in November, 1975.
 He became a partner at Howard Rice in 1980, and practiced at that firm until it combined with Arnold & Porter in 2012.
 He then practiced as a partner at Arnold & Porter until 2014, when he became a Senior Counsel.

 - Weatherford v.
 City of San Rafael, 2 Cal.
 5th 1241 (2017) (filed amici brief and presented oral argument on behalf of the American Civil Liberties Union of Northern California and the AARP, among others, successfully arguing for a less stringent interpretation of California's taxpayer standing statute).

 - City of Los Angeles v.
 County of Kern, 59 Cal.
 4th 618 (2014) (obtained unanimous decision upholding minority interpretation of federal statute governing the refilling in state court of claims dismissed without prejudice by federal court).

 - Hernandez v.
 City of Hanford, 41 Cal.
 4th 279 (2007) (successful defense of municipal zoning ordinance against Equal Protection challenge).